 As with any big change, having braces will require a lifestyle adjustment.
 From what you eat to how you brush, certain habits must be formed to ensure a pleasant and shorter treatment process.
-Read on to learn how you can prepare for your new life with braces, and eventually a life with your new smile!
+Read on to learn how you can prepare for your new life with braces in West Des Moines, IA, and eventually a life with your new smile!

 It is essential to your dental health to brush after every meal.
 With braces, it is also typically necessary to use an interdental toothbrush to help clean between the brackets and under the wire.
 This space is prone to collecting food and bacteria, so you will want to pay special attention and provide extra care to these spots.
 Additionally, rinsing vigorously with a mouth rinse will help flush out any missed or impossible to see particles.
 Taking care of your appliance will ensure a healthier and happier smile when the braces finally come off!